To view the Abstract of Catch 22, Click Here

 Findings

 Almost all respondents felt, at first, that the chemical-abortion-pill-process is “less invasive” than a surgical abortion and involves less physical and emotional trauma to women.
-However, the women who had first-hand experience with chemical abortion believed the opposite: the process was, in actuality, more mentally and physically traumatic.
+Interestingly, the women who had first-hand experience with chemical abortion believed the opposite– that the process was, in actuality, more mentally and physically traumatic.

 Very few were concerned about side effects or damage to their bodies resulting from a chemical abortion.
 All respondents expected the abortion pill to only be like a “heavy period,” but most were not certain how uncomfortable the results might be and for how long.
 Instead, they focused on the sense of increased privacy, less judgment, and hope in an alternative to a “scary” surgical procedure that chemical abortion offered.
 Few favored surgical abortion, citing not having to worry whether the process was “successful” as a potential benefit.